romkatv/powerlevel10k/README.md

 | powerlevel9k/next   |        1005 ms |
 | **powerlevel10k**   |     **8.7 ms** |

-_powerlevel9k/master_ is the stable branch of Powerlevel9k, the one that virtually everyone uses.
-_powerlevel9k/next_ is the development branch for the next release.
-Powerlevel10k is over 100 times faster than either in this benchmark.
+Powerlevel10k is over 100 times faster than Powerlevel9k in this benchmark.

 In fairness, Powerlevel9k has acceptable latency when given a spartan configuration.
 If all you need is the current directory without truncation or shortening, Powerlevel9k can render it for you in